ruffin--/SqlDbSharp/README.md

     // ======================== EO LICENSE ===============================

-### VERSION 0.0.4.0: Nothing is guaranteed to work.
+### VERSION 0.0.4.1: Nothing is guaranteed to work.
 NOTHING.
 Use at your own risk.

 ### Major TODOs:
 1. Tests.
 2. Docs.
 3. Code review.
 4. ORs in WHERE clauses.
-5. Select subset of columns from second table of INNER JOINs.

 ###Usage